Guidance

 Vetting explained

-Vetting is delivered by United Kingdom Security Vetting (UKSV), which is part of the Cabinet Office Government Security Group and the Government Security Function.
+National security vetting is delivered by United Kingdom Security Vetting (UKSV), which is part of the Cabinet Office Government Security Group and the Government Security Function.
 Our staff are culturally sensitive and professional.
-You can find out more about UKSV and how to join us here.
+You can find out more about UKSV here.

 What information will I be asked for?

-We want to ensure that anyone, irrespective of their background or circumstance feels able to apply for a security related role and a clearance.
+We want to ensure that anyone, irrespective of their background or circumstances, feels able to apply for a security related role and national security clearance.
 Be assured that information will be gathered in a proportionate, respectful and sensitive way.
 If you are required to complete a Security Questionnaire, you will need to provide information about your background, family, employment history and where you’ve lived.
-We need to ask about any criminal convictions, and for higher levels of clearance your financial situation and life experiences to help us understand you as an individual.
+We need to ask about any criminal convictions, and, for higher levels of clearance, your financial situation and life experiences, to help us understand you as an individual.

 Why will I be asked for this information?

-We only ask for information that helps us to identify areas of risk in relation to the clearance you are applying for - there are no right or wrong answers and the process will not make any judgements of you as an individual or your life.
+We only ask for information that helps us to identify areas of risk in relation to the level of clearance you are applying for - the process will not make any judgements about you as an individual or your life.
 Depending on the level of clearance your role requires, in no particular order, we may need to understand:

 • Your nationality and any periods of residence or connections overseas, especially in countries that the UK has more challenging relationships with, but mindful that relatively few posts are reserved to UK nationals these days.